What Shall We Do Now?

 What shall we do now?
 Instead of burying our talents, Christ invites us to use our gifts, privilege, and various abilities to take action.
 As Pope Francis says in Evangelii Gaudium, the Church “cannot and must not remain on the sidelines in the fight for justice.”
 Active participation means we must stand together to confront unjust systems, to lift the poor, and to protect the dignity of all of God’s creation.
 So no, now is not the time to bury your talents.
 Go out and bring about the reign of God here and now.

-James Paul Gumataotao is a current graduate minister at Boston College.
-A native son of Guam, he studied theology and education at the University of Portland, and is now an MTS candidate at the Boston College School of Theology and Ministry.
-Prior to moving to Boston, he taught in Fairbanks, AK as high school teacher.
+James Paul Gumataotao is a theology teacher and campus minister at Cristo Rey Boston.
+A native son of Guam, he studied theology and education at the University of Portland, and is a graduate of the School of Theology and Ministry at Boston College.
+Prior to moving to Boston, he taught in Fairbanks, AK as a high school teacher.